Bounds on Ramsey Games via Alterations: Abstract

 \section{Abstract}

-This note contains a refined alteration approach for constructing $H$-free graphs: we show that removing \emph{all} edges in $H$-copies of the binomial random graph does not significantly change the independence number (for suitable edge-probabilities); previous alteration approaches of Erd{\H{o}}s and Krivelevich remove only a \emph{subset} of these edges.
-We present two applications to online graph Ramsey games of recent interest, deriving new bounds for Ramsey,~Paper,~Scissors~games and online~Ramsey~numbers.
+We present a refinement of the classical alteration method for constructing $H$-free graphs: for suitable edge-probabilities~$p$, we show that removing all edges in $H$-copies of the binomial random graph~$G_{n,p}$ does not significantly change the independence number.
+This differs from earlier alteration approaches of Erd{\H{o}}s and Krivelevich, who obtained similar guarantees by removing one edge from each $H$-copy (instead of all of~them).
+We demonstrate the usefulness of our refined alternation method via two applications to online graph Ramsey games, where it enables easier analysis.